Speed Up Test Execution

 Run Tests in Local Browsers

-Mock Requests
+Mock Time-Consuming Requests

-You can mock the responses of time-consuming HTTP requests to speed up the testing process.
+Mock the responses of time-consuming HTTP requests to speed up the testing process.

 Optimize Your Page Model